Symbolic Interactionism Theory

 Key Takeaways

-• Symbolic interactionism is a social theoretical framework associated with George Herbert Mead and Herbert Blumer.
+• Theory Origins: Symbolic interactionism is a social-psychological framework associated with George Herbert Mead and Herbert Blumer.

-• Society is the product of shared symbols, such as language.
-The social world is constructed by the meanings that individuals attach to events and social interactions, and these symbols are transmitted across the generations through language.
+• Shared Symbols: Society is the product of shared symbols, such as language.
+The meanings individuals attach to events and social interactions are transmitted across generations through language.

-• A central concept of symbolic interactionists is the Self, which allows us to calculate the effects of our actions.
+• The Self: A central concept for symbolic interactionists is the Self, the reflective capacity that lets us anticipate how others see us and adjust our actions.

-• Symbolic interactionism theory has been criticized because it ignores the emotional side of the Self as a basis for social interaction.
+• Key Criticism: Symbolic interactionism theory has been criticized because it ignores the emotional side of the Self as a basis for social interaction.

 Symbolic interactionism theory assumes that people respond to elements of their environments according to the subjective meanings they attach to those elements.